carbonplan/cmip6-downscaling/docs/pages/cmip6-downscaling/running-flows.md

 Prefect has the ability to run flows with different `runtimes`.
 Choosing the correct runtime can be crucial to help with scaling multiple flows or debugging a single issue.

-Pre-configured runtimes are stored in [`runtimes.py`](https://github.com/carbonplan/cmip6-downscaling/blob/main/cmip6_downscaling/runtimes.py)
+Pre-configured runtimes are stored in [`cmip6_downscaling.runtimes.py`](https://github.com/carbonplan/cmip6-downscaling/blob/main/cmip6_downscaling/runtimes.py)

 The current runtime options are:

-[`cloud`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L57) `executor: dask-distrubted` - Runtime for queing multiple flows on prefect cloud.
+[`cloud`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L57) `executor: dask-distrubted` - Runtime for queuing multiple flows on prefect cloud.

 [`local`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L113) `executor: local` - Runtime for developing on local machine

 [`CI`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L130) `executor: local` - Runtime used for Continuous Integration

-[`pangeo`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L140) `executor: dask-distrubted` - Runtime for processesing on jupyter-hub
+[`pangeo`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L140) `executor: dask-distrubted` - Runtime for processing on jupyter-hub

-[`gateway`](https://github.com/carbonplan/cmip6-downscaling/blob/a0379110c33b557f959a1d6fa53e9f93891a45b3/cmip6_downscaling/runtimes.py#L165) `executor: dask-distrubted` - Runtime used for scaling with a dask-gateway cluser

 ## Modifying Flow Config

-Project level configuration settings are in [`config.py`](https://github.com/carbonplan/cmip6-downscaling/blob/main/cmip6_downscaling/config.py) and configured using the python package [`donfig`](https://donfig.readthedocs.io/en/latest/).
+Project level configuration settings are in [`cmip6_downscaling.config.py`](https://github.com/carbonplan/cmip6-downscaling/blob/main/cmip6_downscaling/config.py) and configured using the python package [`donfig`](https://donfig.readthedocs.io/en/latest/).
 Default configuration options can be overwritten in multiple ways with donfig.
 Below are two options for specifying use of the cloud runtime.
+Note: any `connection_strings` or other sensitive information is best stored in a local .yaml or as an environment variable.

 #### Python Context